 - Inability to perform activities of daily living

-These categories of harm could include several specific conditions and are based upon the unique facts and circumstances of your case.
+These categories of harm could include several specific conditions and are based on the unique facts and circumstances of your case.
 Our lawyers will gather evidence from medical experts and your own testimony to build your claim to obtain full and just monetary compensation for pain and suffering.

 If you have been seriously injured by the fault of another, you have the right to claim fair and just financial compensation for each and every aspect of damage you sustained.
-In order to build the strongest case, however, there are actions you can take immediately after your accident that helps to build your case, preserve evidence, and assist your lawyers in fighting for you.
+In order to build the strongest case, however, there are actions you can take immediately after your accident that help to build your case, preserve evidence, and assist your lawyers in fighting for you.
 After your accident, follow this simple advice:

 - Call the police or have someone call for you

 - Identify names and contact information of any witnesses

 - Take photographs of the scene of your accident

 - Take photographs of your injuries if they are visible

 - Do not give any statements to representatives of the at-fault party

 - Follow all medical instructions